centau/vide/docs/tut/crash-course/11-control-flow.md

     }
 }}%%

-flowchart
+graph

-subgraph root ["mount() scope"]
+subgraph root["mount() scope"]
     direction LR
     joined --> show -.- subroot

-    subgraph subroot ["show() scope"]
+    subgraph subroot["show() scope"]
         direction LR
         Button
     end
 end
 ```

-The dotted line indicates that the new reactive scope isn't actually connected
+`show()` will implicitly create an effect depending on `joined`, which can be
+seen as `show` on the graph.
+This effect manages, and can create or destroy
+a separate reactive scope seen as `show() scope` on the graph.
+The dotted line
-to the `show` on the graph, it is only managed internally through code.
+indicates that it isn't actually connected, only indirectly managed through
+code.

 ## switch()